 This landmark moment, which Christie’s shares and celebrates with the NFT community and its artists, began less than a year ago with the first NFT sale at Christie’s in October 2020 and hit headlines worldwide when Beeple’s monumental Everyday: The First 5,000 Days sold for $69 million in March 2021, setting the record for the most expensive work sold online and the third-highest price for a living artist at auction.

-After becoming the first international auction house to sell an NFT of a purely digital work of art, Christie’s continued to forge new ground in this revolutionary collecting category through iconic sales of Larva Labs’ Cryptopunks, digital artwork by FEWOCiOUS, curated sales, NFTs by Bored Ape Yacht Club, and partnerships with The Andy Warhol Foundation for the Visual Arts, established artists like Jenny Holzer and the estate of Nam June Paik, as well as NFTs in the field of luxury and design with Misha Kahn and fashion brands such as Gucci and collectibles giants Superplastic.
+After becoming the first international auction house to sell an NFT of a purely digital work of art, Christie’s continued to forge new ground in this revolutionary collecting category through iconic sales of Larva Labs’ Cryptopunks, digital artwork by FEWOCiOUS, curated sales, NFTs by Bored Ape Yacht Club, and partnerships with The Andy Warhol Foundation for the Visual Arts, established artists like Jenny Holzer and the estate of Nam June Paik, as well as NFTs in the field of luxury and design with Misha Kahn and fashion brands such as Gucci and collectables giants Superplastic.

 “Exceeding this $100 million milestone is huge for Christie’s and for all the creators and collectors in the NFT community.
 This confirms that the NFT market is here to stay.
 We will continue to invest in the opportunities NFTs offer us to deeply engage with new audiences and artists, an exciting new generation of collectors, and more expansive and inclusive markets.”Guillaume Cerutti, Chief Executive Officer of Christie’s